DC Fans Want Zack Snyder To Direct ‘The Batman’

-Since Ben Affleck stepped down as the director of The Batman at the start of the week there have been a number of rumors linking a variety of different filmmakers to the position.
-But there is one man in particular that a certain section of DC fans want to replace Affleck as the director of The Batman, because they’ve now started a petition demanding that Zack Snyder takes over.
+Since Ben Affleck stepped down as the director of The Batman at the start of the week, there have been a number of rumors linking a variety of different filmmakers to the position.
+But there is one man in particular that a certain section of DC fans want to replace Affleck as the director of The Batman because they’ve now started a petition demanding that Zack Snyder takes over.

-The petition was started on Change.org and it has already attracted the attention of 2,5000 people, each of whom have signed it.
+The petition was started on Change.org and it has already attracted the attention of 2,5000 people, each of whom has signed it.
 Jennifer Huneycutt is the person that started the petition, and she even outlined why she believes that Zack Snyder is the perfect director to step into Ben Affleck’s shoes.

 Jennifer Honeycutt believes that the combination of Zack Snyder directing and Ben Affleck writing the screenplay for The Batman would make the film a cinematic delight.

-In her petition Honeycutt also made sure to point out numerous other reasons why she believes that Zack Snyder is the right choice to oversee The Batman.
-At first she pointed out Snyder’s “stellar record with comic book and graphic novel properties.
+In her petition, Honeycutt also made sure to point out numerous other reasons why she believes that Zack Snyder is the right choice to oversee The Batman.
+At first, she pointed out Snyder’s “stellar record with comic book and graphic novel properties.
 Starting with 2006’s 300, and followed by Watchmen in 2009, he has shown his skill with, and commitment to, being incredibly faithful to iconic source material.”

-Clearly Honeycutt is a big fan of Zack Snyder’s work, as she also praised how he’s able to recreate “panel-for-panel” sequences from the source material, while at the same time managing to put his “own spin on things, too.”
+Clearly, Honeycutt is a big fan of Zack Snyder’s work, as she also praised how he’s able to recreate “panel-for-panel” sequences from the source material, while at the same time managing to put his “own spin on things, too.”
 Honeycutt believes that the DC Extended Universe could benefit from the continuity that Zack Snyder would bring, as he has now directed Man Of Steel, Batman v Superman: Dawn Of Justice, and he’s recently wrapped up his directorial duties on Justice League, too.

 Jennifer Honeycutt had one final point to make in her attempt to convince fans to sign her petition, as she detailed exactly why Zack Snyder has the perfect concoction of directorial attributes to service The Batman.